 This year, Pennsylvania could be the first state to pass Right to Repair.
 We have a chance to guarantee our right to repair electronic equipment, like smartphones, computers, and even farm equipment.
 And we have a chance to protect local repair jobs—the neighborhood repair shops that keep getting squeezed out by manufacturers.

-But, we need more legislators to co-sponsor Pennsylvania’s bill.
-We need you to write and call your representatives now and ask them to co-sponsor Right to Repair, and reference HCO 1516 and HCO 740 in your message.
+But, we need more legislators support Pennsylvania’s bill.
+We need you to write and call your representatives now and ask them to support Right to Repair, and reference House Bill 1152 and Senate Bill 998 in your message.

 We know from experience that phone calls or letters to your local representatives can make a big difference, so please reach out and ask them to co-sponsor the Digital Right to Repair Act.
 It’s easy to do.
 Simply go to https://pennsylvania.repair.org/ and we’ll track down your legislators’ contact information for you.